KYMCO SCOOTERS

 2001

 An STR Motorsports owned Kymco USA began importing scooters in 2000 as 2001 models.
-Information on these early years is hard to come by as Kymco USA didn’t even have a functioning website, but it seems Kymco sold the ZX 50, Filly 50, Cobra Cross and the People 50 large wheeled scooter for their USA debut.
-The ZX50 (below right) and the similarly styled Filly 50 (below left) were both sporty looking scooters with the ZX50 having 2-stroke power and the Filly 50 offering less power but better fuel economy with a 4-stroke engine.
+Information on these early years is hard to come by as Kymco USA didn’t even have a functioning website, but it seems Kymco offered 4 models for their USA debut: the ZX 50, Filly 50, Cobra Cross and the People 50.

 2002